THE first ‘free’ primary school in East Lancashire could open in Blackburn next year for muslim boys and girls, it has been revealed.

 The council has been investing heavily in primary schools in the area to meet demands for places due to increasing birth rates in the borough.

 If approved The Olive School would fall outside the education authority’s powers as free schools are all-ability state-funded schools set up in response to parental demand.
-They are in charge of their own admissions.
+They are in charge of

 The school is being created under the Tauheedul Free Schools Trust which has already been given approval for a boys’ school which is set to open in September.